jorilallo/jsonbrowse/README.md

 # JSON Browse

-Browse, filter and manipulate your JSON inside your browser.
+Browse, filter and manipulate your JSON inside the browser.

 - Fetch external JSON or paste local code
 - Filter JSON like you would filter JS objects in the browser (e.g. `data.values[1].message`)